hsenani-dev/nix-config/README.md

 1. Instead of `modules/hosts` importing `nixos`, then having `nixos` import `home`, just have it all imported and use via config.
 1. Make a directory importer -> Given a path, return all nix files.
-1. Make helper function for host such that one can just import a module where one runs `mkHost` and pass args.
 1. Checkout nh.
 1. Checkout does nix need to reboot?
 1. Add different config for starship and make it an option.